stmllr/stmllr.net/legal.md

 e-mail: typo3(_ath_)t3node.com

 Respect privacy.
 No tracking happens on this website.
 No personal data is stored.
+No cookie.
 No data is transmitted to external services.